PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Road geofences
-Geofences can be created by setting waypoints, calculating a route and giving it width to make it a road.
+Geofences can be created by setting waypoints, calculating a route and giving it a width to make it a road.

 The routing function is provided by the node package _leaflet-routing-machine_.
 This package includes functions for calculating a route between multiple waypoints on a map using real world road data.
 Waypoints can be dragged around on the map, and additional via points can be added by clicking or dragging to alter the route.